Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-release-notes-known-issues.md

 During the preview timeframe, you should register new apps to call the Office 365 unified API.
 Single- and multi-tenant apps are supported for web applications.
 Native client apps can only be used within the tenant that the application is registered in.

-## Outlook APIs known issues

-### Cannot set reminders for events

-Currently you can't set a reminder from the client library or directly via REST when you're creating or updating events.
-The event reminder field is not updated, but no error is returned.

 ## Additional resources